Loading...

 • List all processes using a full-format listing.

-• Inspect only processes tied to your current session.
+• Inspect only processes tied to the current terminal session.

 • Use BSD-style output to show CPU and memory columns.